getporter/porter/docs/content/faq.md

 Azure APIs, and provide an improved user experience.
 It all depends on how much time you want to invest, and what you are starting from.

+## Does the Porter has its own Registry like DockerHub, ACR,Quay etc?
+NO Porter does has its own Registry, rather use an OCI compliant artifact store.And now DockerHub is also OCI compliant registry .The list of registries that works with CNAB ie bundles [here](https://porter.sh/compatible-registries/) .

 [CNAB Core Spec]: https://github.com/cnabio/cnab-spec/blob/main/100-CNAB.md
 [CNAB Dependencies Spec]: https://github.com/cnabio/cnab-spec/blob/main/500-CNAB-dependencies.md